JakeDahl/coffeestain_website/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to CoffeeStain frontend.

 This is a blank project for CDK development with TypeScript.